Kingdom Animalia, Phylum Gnathifera

 Lepadella also have a ventral notch for the foot, but the lorica is flattened top-to-bottom.
 The foot itself has 3-4 marked rings, short toes, and serves as a flexible attachment while feeding.

-Greek taphros, trench, kampē, caterpillar
+Greek taphros, ditch, kampē, caterpillar

 Taphrocampa are slender and flexible, with a dorsal eye near the front and short toes at the posterior.
 The body is divided into marked rings by a series of distinctive grooves.